-If the consumerism of the holiday season tells us anything, it’s that for everything, there is a market.
+If there’s anything that social media has taught us over the years, it’s that for everything, there is a market.

 There’s a market for children’s toys, a market for kitchenware a market for outdoor enthusiasts and a market for video gamers, just to name a few.